A family of measures on symmetric groups and the field with one element: Introduction

-We show that the $1$-splitting distributions have the following properties.
+For the parameter value $z=1$ we show the following results.

-\begin{enumerate} \item[(1)] The $1$-splitting measure $\nu_{n,1}^{\ast}$ is supported on the conjugacy classes of $S_n$ whose associated partitions are rectangles $[b^a]$ with $ab=n$ or else are rectangles plus a single extra box, those of type $[d^c, 1]$ with $cd=n-1$ (Theorem \ref{th31}).
-These are exactly the {\em Springer regular elements} of the Coxeter group $S_n$, in the sense of \cite{Springer:1984}, \cite{RSW:2006}. \item[(2)] The signed measure $\nu_{n,1}^{\ast}$ can be uniquely written as a sum of two (signed) measures
+\begin{enumerate} \item[(1)] For $n \ge 2$, the $1$-splitting measure $\nu_{n,1}^{\ast}$ is supported on the conjugacy classes of $S_n$ whose associated partitions are rectangles $[b^a]$ with $ab=n$ or are rectangles plus a single extra box, those of type $[d^c, 1]$ with $cd=n-1$ (Theorem \ref{th31}).
+These are exactly the {\em Springer regular elements} of the Coxeter group $S_n$, in the sense of \cite{Springer:1974}, see also \cite[Sect.
+8]{RSW:2004} and \cite{RSW:2006}.
+It is a signed measure for $n \ge 3$, having total (signed) mass $1$. \item[(2)] The $1$-splitting measure $\nu_{n,1}^{\ast}$ can be uniquely written as a sum of two (signed) measures